codeeuser/springgps/README.md

 # Simulate Live GPS Data for Testing

-* Produce the Live Navigation GPS data based on the CSV file.
+* Produce the Live Navigation GPS data based on the CSV file built with Spring Boot.
 * The Live GPS data would repeat after end of the CSV file.

 ## Sample Access URL